Abdallah-Zakaria/lab-02-code-301/README.md

 Actual time needed to complete: 1 hour

-Number and name of feature: 2
+Number and name of feature: 2 Filter images

 Estimate of time needed to complete: 2 hour